Metadata Schema Validation and Linting for Geospatial Workflows

 Once structural linting passes, the pipeline proceeds to strict schema validation.
 This step verifies that the metadata document conforms to the exact structure, data types, and cardinality rules defined by the governing standard.

 For XML-based workflows (ISO 19115, FGDC), use xmlschema or lxml with XSD/DTD validation.
-For JSON/JSON-LD workflows (DCAT-AP, custom profiles), jsonschema or pydantic provides robust validation with draft-07/draft-2020-12 support.
-Refer to the official jsonschema documentation for advanced features like $ref resolution and custom format validators.
+For JSON/JSON-LD workflows (DCAT-AP, STAC), jsonschema with Draft 2020-12 support provides robust validation including $ref resolution and custom format validators.

 import xmlschema